meldurson/AllTameable/Wiki_Tamelist.md

 ## Configuration

+A more detailed explanation and example of configuring the Tamelist can be found [here](https://github.com/meldurson/AllTameable/blob/main/Wiki_DetailedTameList.md)

 __Each line on the tamelist that does not start with a '#' will be attempted to read as a tameable creature__

 Each line is separated by commas __,__ and will read from left to right until there are no more items